-Over 40 percent of doctors have personally witnessed or experienced bullying, Medscape UK report finds
+Over 40 Percent of Doctors Have Personally Witnessed or Experienced Bullying, Medscape UK Report Finds

 - 43% of doctors feel society's expectations of their behaviour are too high

-LONDON, March 31, 2022 /PRNewswire/ -- A new survey giving doctors an opportunity to speak up about controversial or unethical behaviours in their profession, conducted by Medscape UK, reveals that 40% of doctors have personally witnessed or experienced bullying by other doctors within the last five years.
-The report also finds that one in seven (14%) witnessed or experience sexism and that inappropriate behaviours are almost twice as likely to occur within a hospital setting than in general practice (51% vs. 33%).
+A new survey giving doctors an opportunity to speak up about controversial or unethical behaviours in their profession, conducted by Medscape UK,reveals that 40% of doctors have personally witnessed or experienced bullying by other doctors within the last five years.
+The report also finds that one in seven (14%) witnessed or experienced sexism in the past 5 years and that inappropriate behaviours are almost twice as likely to occur within a hospital setting than in general practice (51% vs. 33%).

 Are expectations of doctors too high?

 The report also looks into inappropriate behaviours on social media, which were reported by almost one in three (30%) respondents.
-Inappropriate comments about themselves, friends, or politic was the most common (72%) behaviour witnessed/experienced in the last five years, followed by posting inappropriate pictures of themselves or sexually suggestive material.
-One in five (21%) reported doctors posting inappropriate comments about patients, with around one in ten (9%) saying they had witnessed doctors posting inappropriate pictures of patients.
+Inappropriate comments about themselves, friends, or politics was the most common (72%) behaviour witnessed/experienced in the last five years, followed by posting inappropriate pictures of themselves (27%) or posting inappropriate comments about patients (21%).
+Around one in eight (13%) reported doctors posting sexually suggestive material, with around one in ten (9%) saying they had witnessed doctors posting inappropriate pictures of patients.

 Controversial selfies and photographs are among the concerns raised by the survey respondents:

-Reassuringly, over 9 respondents out of 10 (88%) thought that doctors take patient confidentiality and privacy laws seriously, and the BMA guidance on social media calls doctors to adhere to the same professional standards when communicating online.
+Reassuringly, almost 9 out of 10 (88%) respondents thought that doctors take patient confidentiality and privacy laws seriously, and the GMC guidance on social media calls doctors to adhere to the same professional standards when communicating online.

 For more findings, view the full report on Medscape: http://medscape.com/uk-doctors-misbehaving-report-2022